eliihen/wsta/README.md

 ```

 Use `wsta` to monitor your websocket uptime.
 Use the `--ping` option to keep
 the connection alive, and check the exit code for issues.
-You could also
+You can also send
-potentially send the last few messages with POST data.
+the last few messages with POST data for a higher quality alert.

 ```bash
 #!/bin/bash